Distributional Reduction: Unifying Dimensionality Reduction and Clustering with Gromov-Wasserstein: Distributional Reduction

-This problem comes down to learning the closest graph $(\mC_Z(\mZ), \vh_Z)$ parametrized by $\mZ$ from $(\mC_X(\mX), \vh_X)$ in the GW sense.
-When $n < N$, the embeddings $(\vz_1, \cdots, \vz_n)$ then act as \emph{low-dimensional prototypical examples} of input samples, whose learned relative importance $\vh_Z$ accommodates clusters of varying proportions in the input data $\mX$ (see \Cref{fig:general_idea}).
+This problem comes down to learning the graph $(\mC_Z(\mZ), \vh_Z)$ parametrized by $\mZ$ that is the closest from $(\mC_X(\mX), \vh_X)$ in the GW sense.
+When $n < N$, the embeddings then act as \emph{low-dimensional prototypical examples} of input samples, whose learned relative importance $\vh_Z$ accommodates clusters of varying proportions in the input data $\mX$ (see \Cref{fig:general_idea}).
 We refer to them as \emph{prototypes}.
 The weight vector $\vh_X$ is typically assumed to be uniform, that is $\vh_X=\frac{1}{N} \one_N$, in the absence of prior knowledge.
 As discussed in \Cref{sec:DR_as_OT}, traditional DR amounts to setting $n = N, \vh_Z = \frac{1}{N} \one_N$.

-\textbf{Clustering with DistR.} One notable aspect of our model is its capability to simultaneously perform dimensionality reduction and clustering.
+One notable aspect of our model is its capability to simultaneously perform DR and clustering.
 Indeed, the optimal coupling $\mT \in [0, 1]^{N \times n}$ of problem \cref{eq:Dist-DR} is, by construction, a soft-assignment matrix from the input data to the embeddings.
 It allows each point $\vx_i$ to be linked to one or more prototypes $\vz_j$ (clusters).
 In \Cref{sec:clustering_properties} we explore conditions where these soft assignments transform into hard ones, such that each point is therefore linked to a unique prototype/cluster.

-\paragraph{A semi-relaxed objective.} For a given embedding $\mZ$ and $L=L_2$, it is known that minimizing in $\vh_{Z}$ the DistR objective is \emph{equivalent} to a problem that is computationally simpler than the usual GW one, namely the semi-relaxed GW divergence $\srGW_L$ \cite{vincent2021semi}:
+\paragraph{A semi-relaxed objective.} For a given embedding $\mZ$ and $L=L_2$, it is known that minimizing the DistR objective w.r.t $\vh_{Z}$ is \emph{equivalent} to a problem that is computationally simpler than the usual GW one, namely the semi-relaxed GW divergence $\srGW_L$ \citep{vincent2021semi} given by

 where $\gU_n(\vh_X) := \left\{ \mT \in \R_{+}^{N \times n}: \mT \one_n = \vh_X\right\}$.
-To efficiently address \cref{eq:Dist-DR}, we first observe that this equivalence holds for any inner divergence $L$ with a straightforward adaptation of the proof in \citet{vincent2021semi}.
+To efficiently address \cref{eq:Dist-DR}, we first observe that this equivalence holds for any inner divergence $L$.
 Additionally, we prove that $\srGW_L$ remains a divergence as soon as $L$ is itself a divergence.
-Consequently, $\srGW_L$ vanishes iff both measures are isomorphic in a weak sense \cite{chowdhury2019gromov}.
-We emphasize that taking a proper divergence $L$ is important (and basic assumptions on $\mX$), as it avoids some trivial solutions as detailed in Appendix \ref{sec:srGW_divergence}.
+Consequently, $\srGW_L$ vanishes iff both compared measures are isomorphic in a weak sense \citep{chowdhury2019gromov}.
+We emphasize that taking a proper divergence $L$ is important (and basic assumptions on $\mX$), as it avoids some trivial solutions.
+These results are detailed in Appendix \ref{sec:srGW_divergence_supp}.

 Interestingly, srGW projections, \textit{i.e.} optimizing only the weights $\vh_Z$ over simple fixed supports $\mZ$, have already remarkable representational capability.
 We illustrate this in \Cref{fig:visu_fixedsupport}, by considering projections of a real-world dataset over 2D grids of increasing resolutions.
 Setting $\mC_X(\mX) = \mX \mX^\top$ and $\mC_Z(\mX) = \mZ \mZ^\top$, we can see that those projections recover faithful coarsened representations of the embeddings learned using PCA.
 DistR aims to exploit the full potential of this divergence by learning a few optimal prototypes that best represent the dataset.